yadutaf/tracepkt/README.md

 ## The full story

-This repository started as an illustration for https://blog.yadutaf.fr/2017/07/11/tracing-a-packet-journey-thanks-to-ebpf/
+This repository is related to an upcomming blog post on https://blog.yadutaf.fr/.
+Stay tuned!

 ## Usage